SCIInstitute/PFEIFER/README.md

 ### Starting Matmap

-Once you have downloaded the source code from the GitHub repository you can immediately open MatLab and begin using the testing functionality.
-To start Matmap change your Matlab working directory to the location Matmap is stored and type "matmap" in the Matlab command line.
+Once you have downloaded the source code from the GitHub repository you can immediately open Matlab and begin using the testing functionality.
+To start Matmap, add the Matmap directory and subfolders to your Malab Path and type "matmap" in the Matlab command line.

 The following two GUI windows should populate: